foutoucour/scrapper-guitar-details/README.md

 2. run `poetry run scrapper listing`
 3. the results are saved in `content.json`

-## TODO:
-* move the urls in a config file
-* add option to mention a specific url
-* add option to mention the config file

 # TODO:
 * add CI and tests